 If the grievance is not resolved to the student’s satisfaction in Step 1, the student may pursue Step 2.
 If the Student Accessibility and Educational Opportunity/Division for Academic Success representative is also the Director of Student Accessibility and Educational Opportunity or the Director of the Division for Academic Success, however, the student may skip Step 2 and pursue Step 3 directly.

 If the student disagrees with the Step 1 decision, they can appeal via email to the Director of Student Accessibility and Educational Opportunity or the Director of the Division for Academic Success (whichever is applicable) or the Director’s designee.
 An appeal must include a written statement of the reason for contesting the Step 1 decision and must be submitted within five (5) business days of the Step 1 outcome email notification.

 The Director will review the submitted material and may contact the student and any involved parties in an effort to clarify and resolve the grievance.
 The Director will notify the student and involved parties of their decision to uphold or modify the Step 1 decision via email within ten (10) business days of the appeal or as soon as reasonably practical thereafter.

-If the grievance is not resolved to the student’s satisfaction in Step 2 (or in Step 1 when the Director is the assigned representative), the student may file a disability discrimination complaint with Equity and Access Services pursuant to the Affirmation of VCU’s Equal Opportunity Policy – Interim as set forth below.
+If the grievance is not resolved to the student’s satisfaction in Step 2 (or in Step 1 when the Director is the assigned representative), the student may file a disability discrimination complaint with Equity and Access Services pursuant to the Preventing and Responding to Discrimination policy as set forth below.

 Disability Discrimination Complaints by Students, Employees and Third Parties